Modulith

 Inference cost — constant in N

 Traditional AI systems activate every parameter for every input — cost scales with model size.
 Modulith activates K specialist modules per position from a pool of N. Inference cost is constant regardless of how large the pool grows.
 Knowledge scales independently of compute.
+Validated: 215+ modules, same inference cost as 4.

 Milestones